jamesfiltness/musicbrainz-elasticsearch/README.md

 Musicbrainz Postgresql (VM) -> Logstash ([jdbc](https://www.elastic.co/blog/logstash-jdbc-input-plugin)) -> Elasticsearch.

+The data is indexed using a custom Autocomplete analyzer. https://www.elastic.co/guide/en/elasticsearch/guide/current/_index_time_search_as_you_type.html

 Autocomplete search results will be returned ranked by a combination of textual relevance and popularity:

 ```